oveleon/contao-glossary-bundle/README.md

 > visit the [Contao Community](https://community.contao.org/) or the [Contao Slack](https://join.slack.com/t/contao/shared_invite/enQtNjUzMjY4MDU0ODM3LWVjYWMzODVkZjM5NjdlNDRiZjk2OTI3OWVkMmQ1YjA0MTQ3YTljMjFjODkwYTllN2NkMDcxMThiNzMzZjZlOGU),
 > you will be able to find more help there.
 >
-> This will help us to keep the issues related to this plugin and solve issues faster.
+> This will help us to keep the issues related to this plugin and solve them faster.

 ## License